a-laughlin/a-laughlin.github.io/_posts/2025-09-30-predict-engineering-outcomes.md

 Initial value: adjustable `(0,1]`.
 Default 0.8.

 ### Quality
-While the model itself is agnostic to quality definitions, the default Quality->Speed cross-impact value assumes quality as defined in CodeScene's research correlating their tool outcomes to business impact.
-"Code Red: The Business Impact of Code Quality" [²](#codescene)
+While the model itself is agnostic to quality definitions, the default Quality->Speed cross-impact value assumes quality as defined in CodeScene's research [²](#codescene) correlating their tool outcomes to business impact.

 Though the model's default Quality->Speed cross-impact value assumes a meaning of code quality, not everyone will be using the CodeScene tool to measure it.
 Many definitions of quality will likely exhibit similar power curves.
 A general definition of quality that may be useful is tech debt's complement; 1 quality is 0% tech debt.
 0 quality is 100% tech debt.